Spire (NYSE:SR) Releases FY 2022 Earnings Guidance

 Spire (NYSE:SR – Get Rating) updated its FY 2022 earnings guidance on Monday.
-The company provided earnings per share (EPS) guidance of $3.75-$3.95 for the period, compared to the consensus estimate of $3.96.
+The company provided EPS guidance of $3.75-$3.95 for the period, compared to the consensus EPS estimate of $3.96.
 The company issued revenue guidance of -.

-SR has been the topic of several research analyst reports.
-StockNews.com raised Spire from a sell rating to a hold rating in a report on Wednesday, May 11th.
-Wells Fargo & Company raised their target price on Spire from $70.00 to $81.00 and gave the stock an equal weight rating in a report on Tuesday, April 19th.
-TheStreet upgraded Spire from a c+ rating to a b rating in a research note on Monday, March 7th.
-Sidoti lowered Spire from a buy rating to a neutral rating in a research note on Wednesday, April 13th.
-Finally, Morgan Stanley increased their price target on Spire from $74.00 to $78.00 and gave the stock an equal weight rating in a research note on Tuesday, April 26th.
-Two research analysts have rated the stock with a sell rating and seven have given a hold rating to the stock.
-Based on data from MarketBeat, the company has a consensus rating of Hold and an average price target of $74.38.
+SR has been the topic of several analyst reports.
+Sidoti lowered shares of Spire from a buy rating to a neutral rating in a research report on Wednesday, April 13th.
+Zacks Investment Research lowered shares of Spire from a hold rating to a sell rating and set a $80.00 target price on the stock. in a research report on Tuesday, April 12th.
+TheStreet upgraded shares of Spire from a c+ rating to a b rating in a research report on Monday, March 7th.
+Mizuho raised their target price on shares of Spire from $68.00 to $74.00 in a research report on Friday, April 29th.
+Finally, Wells Fargo & Company raised their target price on shares of Spire from $70.00 to $81.00 and gave the company an equal weight rating in a research report on Tuesday, April 19th.
+Two equities research analysts have rated the stock with a sell rating and seven have issued a hold rating to the company’s stock.
+According to data from MarketBeat, Spire has a consensus rating of Hold and a consensus price target of $73.88.

-The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, July 5th.
-Shareholders of record on Friday, June 10th will be given a $0.685 dividend.
+The firm also recently declared a quarterly dividend, which will be paid on Tuesday, July 5th.
+Stockholders of record on Friday, June 10th will be given a $0.685 dividend.
+This represents a $2.74 annualized dividend and a dividend yield of 3.63%.
 The ex-dividend date of this dividend is Thursday, June 9th.
-This represents a $2.74 dividend on an annualized basis and a dividend yield of 3.61%.
 Spire’s dividend payout ratio (DPR) is currently 67.65%.

 Spire Company Profile (Get Rating)